Baby Universe Nucleation Probability Calculator

 P=1 eΓVT

-Units matter: Δρ is in J/m³, σ in J/m², V in m³, and time is entered in years but converted internally to seconds using a Julian year (31,557,600 s).
+Units matter. Δρ is in J/m³, σ is in J/m², V is in m³, and time is entered in years but converted internally to seconds using a Julian year of 31,557,600 seconds.

-If you want to explore sensitivity, try increasing Δρ or decreasing σ.
-Because the dependence is exponential, small parameter shifts can move the probability from “≈ 0” to a non-negligible value in this simplified model.
+If you want to see sensitivity in action, try increasing Δρ or decreasing σ.
+Because the dependence is exponential, small parameter shifts can move the result from essentially invisible to numerically noticeable.
+The calculator is especially helpful here because it lets you compare the quiet linear-looking inputs with the violently non-linear output.

 Limitations and interpretation

 This calculator is intentionally simplified.
 It is not a prediction tool for real-world experiments, and it should not be interpreted as evidence that baby universes exist.
-Important limitations include:
+Instead, it is a compact way to visualize how thin-wall tunneling estimates are structured.

-• Thin-wall approximation: assumes the bubble wall thickness is negligible compared with the bubble radius.
-Many potentials do not satisfy this.
+• Thin-wall approximation: the wall thickness is assumed negligible compared with the bubble radius.
+Many realistic potentials do not satisfy this.

-• Prefactor uncertainty: the prefactor A is model-dependent; the dimensional estimate used here can be off by many orders of magnitude.
+• Prefactor uncertainty: the prefactor A is model-dependent, and the dimensional estimate used here can be wrong by many orders of magnitude.

-• Gravity and spacetime curvature: gravitational backreaction (Coleman–De Luccia effects) can significantly modify both the action and the critical radius.
+• Gravity and curvature: gravitational backreaction, including Coleman–De Luccia effects, can significantly modify both the action and the critical radius.

 • Parameter meaning: interpreting Δρ and σ as simple constants is a strong assumption; in realistic field theories they arise from a specific potential and field configuration.

-• Numerical underflow: for large actions, exp(−S/ħ) underflows to zero in floating-point arithmetic, so the displayed rate may be “≈ 0” even though it is nonzero in principle.
+• Numerical underflow: for large actions, exp(−S/ħ) underflows to zero in floating-point arithmetic, so the displayed rate may be approximately 0 even though it is nonzero in principle.

-Despite these caveats, the calculator is useful for building intuition about vacuum decay mathematics and the power of exponential suppression.
-It also provides a concrete way to see how volume and time enter through the Poisson probability P.
+Despite those caveats, the calculator is useful for building intuition about vacuum decay mathematics and the power of exponential suppression.
+It also gives a clean demonstration of how volume and time enter only through the Poisson factor P, while the microphysical inputs drive the severe suppression.

-Volume V (m³) and time T (years): These do not change the microphysics of tunneling; they change the number of “opportunities” for nucleation.
+Volume V and time T: These do not change the tunneling mechanism.
+They simply change how much spacetime you watch.
 Under the Poisson assumption, the expected number of events is ΓVT.
-Doubling the volume or doubling the time doubles ΓVT and therefore increases the probability in a predictable way.
-When ΓVT is very small, the probability is approximately P ≈ ΓVT; when ΓVT is large, P approaches 1.
+When ΓVT is tiny, the probability is well approximated by PΓVT.
+When ΓVT is large, the probability approaches 1.

-What the outputs mean (and what they do not)
+What the outputs mean and what they do not mean

 The calculator prints four outputs.
-Each is useful for intuition, but none should be treated as a precise prediction.
+Each one is useful for intuition, but none should be treated as a precision forecast.

-• Bounce action S: the Euclidean action of the tunneling solution.
-The exponential factor exp(−S/ħ) is the main reason nucleation is often fantastically rare.
+• Bounce action S: the tunneling cost.
+The exponential factor built from this quantity is usually the main reason nucleation is fantastically rare.

-• Probability P: the chance of at least one nucleation event in your chosen region and time window, assuming a constant rate and independent events.
+• Probability P: the chance of at least one event in your chosen region and time window if the rate stays constant and events are independent.

-A common point of confusion is the difference between “rate” and “probability.”
-A tiny rate can still yield a non-negligible probability if the spacetime volume VT is enormous.
-Conversely, even a large VT may not help if the action is so large that Γ is effectively zero.
+A common point of confusion is the difference between a rate and a probability.
+A tiny rate can still yield a non-negligible probability if the spacetime volume is enormous.
+Conversely, very large volume and time will not rescue the probability if the action is so large that the rate is effectively zero.

 Additional worked example: seeing the Poisson scaling

-If instead you keep the same microphysics (same Γ) but increase the spacetime volume to V = 1030 m³ for the same year, then ΓVT ≈ 3.16×107 and P ≈ 1 − exp(−3.16×107) ≈ 1.
-This does not mean the underlying tunneling is “easy”; it means you have considered such a vast region that at least one event becomes overwhelmingly likely.
+If you keep the same rate but imagine a region with V = 1030 m³ for the same year, then ΓVT becomes about 3.16×107 and the probability is effectively 1.
+The underlying tunneling did not become easy.
+You simply watched such an enormous spacetime region that at least one event became overwhelmingly likely.

 Many parameter choices lead to extremely large S/ħ.
-In standard floating-point arithmetic, exp(−x) underflows to 0 when x is large enough.
-When that happens, the displayed Γ becomes “≈ 0” and the probability becomes “≈ 0,” even though mathematically the value is positive.
-This is not a bug in the physics model; it is a limitation of representing exponentially tiny numbers.
+In ordinary floating-point arithmetic, exp(−x) underflows to 0 when x is large enough.
+When that happens, the displayed rate becomes approximately 0 and the probability becomes approximately 0, even though mathematically the value is still positive.
+This is a numerical limitation, not a logic error in the page.

-If you want to explore the boundary between “numerically zero” and “numerically visible,” try adjusting σ downward or Δρ upward gradually.
+If you want to explore the boundary between numerically zero and numerically visible values, adjust σ downward or Δρ upward gradually.
 Because S scales as σ4/Δρ3, the transition can be abrupt.

 The table below is filled automatically using the same formulas as the calculator for a 1 m³ region observed over one billion years.
-It highlights how strongly the probability depends on the inputs.
+It is a compact way to see how strongly the probability depends on the microphysical inputs.

 Example probabilities for a 1 m³ region observed over one billion years